Louisiana Tech vs. Charlotte NCAA Football Odds, Plays and Insights | November 13, 2021

 Charlotte Stats and Trends

+- In Charlotte's nine games this season, it has five wins against the spread.

-- The 49ers have covered the spread twice this season when underdogs by 6.5 points or more (in four chances).
+- This year, the 49ers have two against the spread wins in four games as an underdog of 6.5 points or more.

-- Charlotte's games this season have hit the over three times in nine opportunities (33.3%).
+- Charlotte's games this season have hit the over in 33.3% of its opportunities (three times in nine games with a set point total).

-- This year the 49ers have 13 turnovers, three fewer than the Bulldogs have takeaways (16).
+- The 49ers have 13 giveaways this season, while the Bulldogs have 16 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.